Home » Indonesia » Comparing KPPA vs PT vs PMA in Indonesia

 • Power of attorney if the foreign company’s management does not submit the petition.

-What is PT: Local company in Indonesia
+What is a PT: Local company in Indonesia

 PTs offer several advantages, including shareholder protection from company debt, secure company viability, clear management responsibility to shareholders, easy access to additional funds, and defined legal protection.
 However, PT companies also face challenges such as tax obligations, potential exposure of trade secrets, and complex processes for company changes, including dissolution, mergers, and takeovers.